torvalds/linux/Documentation/admin-guide/device-mapper/dm-inlinecrypt.rst

     or it can be passed as <key_string> prefixed with single colon character (':') for keys residing in kernel keyring service.
     You can only use key sizes that are valid for the selected cipher.
-    Note that the size in bytes of a valid key must be in bellow range.
+    Note that the size in bytes of a valid key must be in below range.

         [BLK_CRYPTO_KEY_TYPE_RAW, BLK_CRYPTO_KEY_TYPE_HW_WRAPPED]